srobo/astoria/protocol/README.md

 # Astoria Protocol

-*Version 1.0.0*
+*Version 1.0.0 Draft*

 This document defines the protocol used for Astoria and it's various services.
-This document should be used when implementing clients for Astoria.
+This document SHOULD be used when implementing clients for Astoria.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-This document uses semantic versioning and should have changes to it reviewed and approved appropriately to ensure that any breaking changes are dealt with appropriately.
+This document uses semantic versioning and MUST have changes to it reviewed and approved appropriately to ensure that any breaking changes are dealt with appropriately.

-Where appropriate, schemas are provided alongside this document and must be kept up to date as the protocol develops over time.
+Where appropriate, schemas are provided alongside this document and MUST be kept up to date as the protocol develops over time.

 ## Protocol Overview